PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

 ```

 The sketch uses two buffers of 128 bytes each in memory.
 The first buffer is "rx_buffer".
-This buffer receives the received data from the I2C connection.
+This buffer receives the data from the I2C connection.
 The second buffer is "cw_buffer".
 After every reception of a message packet via I2C, this buffer
 will receive a copy of the contents of the rx_buffer.
 Why?
 I have chosen for this option because,
 when the M5Echo is sending the morse code text, at every loop of inside the function send_morse(),